codefellows/seattle-code-301n24/facilitator/final-exam/assessment/README.md

 - Install your dependencies
 - Run the tests
   - with the server turned off run the command: `npm test`
-- Fix the bugs - 30 POINTS
+- There is one bug.
+Find the bug and fix it - 20 POINTS
-- Repeat until all tests are passing
+- You will know you have found the bug when the tests pass
 - Deploy to Heroku - 5 POINTS

 #### Server: Notes